Simply LaKita

 Ingredients You'll Need

 1. Mexican Chorizo - A ground pork sausage that is usually red in color and has a mildly spicy flavor.
-You should be able to quickly locate it at your local grocery store where the sausage and bacon is located.
-It can be found in one long roll (casing) or in small individual rolls of ground chorizo.
+You should be able to quickly locate it at your local grocery store where the sausage and bacon are located.
+It can be found in one long roll (casing) or small individual rolls of ground chorizo.

 2. Sweet Potato - A medium size sweet potato that is cleaned, peeled, and cut up into small cubes to ensure that it cooks quickly and evenly.
 It should be about 1 cup to 1 ½ cup at the most.